 1. Spend time in nature.
 If you are lucky enough to have a garden, enjoy just being in it and observing the change of the seasons.
-Even just a walk around your neighbourhood, noticing the wildlife, trees and plants, helps strengthen your connection, not just to nature but also to the energy/spirit of the land where you are living or visiting.
+Even just a walk around your neighbourhood, noticing the wildlife, trees and plants helps strengthen your connection, not just to nature but also to the energy/spirit of the land where you live or are visiting.

 2. Create a sacred space or altar.
 You probably have a place already where you put photos or meaningful objects, so try and develop this.
 Ideally, locate it in a peaceful area where you can sit next to it undisturbed.
 Maybe use a decorative cloth to place your items on.
-Bring together any objects or pictures that are relevant to you and your own take on spirituality : Religious objects, gifts from nature, candles, incense, photos of loved ones or idols, totems, mandalas, etc. Anything that feels important, beautiful or sacred to you.
+Bring together any objects or pictures that are relevant to you and your own take on spirituality – religious objects, gifts from nature, candles, crystals, figurines, carvings, photos of loved ones or idols, totems, icons, mandalas, etc. Anything that feels important, beautiful or sacred to you.
 Review it and change it as you feel fit.
-It should be dynamic and reflect your own personal spiritual journey.
+It should be dynamic and reflect your personal spiritual journey.

-4. Give thanks.
-Find things to be thankful for, even small things; another day, fresh air, food, water, your health, shelter, friends, family.
+4. Spend time in gratitude.
+Find things to be thankful for, even small things; another day, fresh air, water, your food, health, shelter, friends, family, career.
 Gratitude is powerfully humbling.

 5. Keep a journal.
-Noting your thoughts and experiences pertinent to your journey can act as way markers in the future, when you look back at the path you have taken and see just how far you have come.
-It is also a good place to record the many new tools and techniques you will learn.
+Noting your thoughts and experiences pertinent to your journey can act as way markers in the future when you look back at the path taken and see just how far you have come.
+A journal is also a good place to record the many new tools and techniques you will learn.

 6. Embrace the opportunity to go inwards.
-Often one’s own spiritual journey can be solitary, as we must ultimately deal with things alone, but do not forget to connect with others and foster empathy.
+Often one’s own spiritual journey can be solitary, as we must ultimately deal with things alone.
+However, do not forget to connect with others and foster empathy.
 The telephone and internet are great tools for connecting people and we learn much from each other.

-7. You are what you eat.
+7. We are what we eat.
 Try to move to a more wholesome diet and reduce alcohol intake, but remember to treat yourself.
 Everything in moderation, as they say.

-9. Practice mindfullness.
+9. Practice mindfulness.
 Be present.
 Take notice of what is happening around you.
 Is the universe or mother nature trying to tell you something?
-What are the signs or “conicidences”?
+What are the signs or coincidences?

 10. Accept you do not know everything.
-No one does.
-Accept that there is something more and that science does not have all the answers.
-Personally I belive in science but scientific explanations will always be a subset of “what is”.
+Nobody does.
+Trust that there is something more and that science does not have all the answers.
+Personally, I believe in science, but scientific explanations will always be a subset of what is.
 However, do not be fooled by conjecture, unfounded ideas, or egotistical persuasions.
 Discover your own truth.
 It is different for each one of us.

 …and remember it is, of course, about the journey and not the destination 🙂